Free temporary Thailand phone number to receive SMS online (+66)

 You stay in Thailand long term

 If Chiang Mai is home for a while, a real local SIM is worth it.
-You will need a steady line for daily apps anyway.
+You will need a steady number for daily apps anyway.

 You only need internet